 This policy is provided for information purposes only and does not constitute medical advice.
-Versant Health, Inc. and its affiliates (the "Company") do not provide health care services and cannot guarantee any results or outcomes.
+Versant Health, Inc., and its affiliates (the "Company") do not provide health care services and cannot guarantee any results or outcomes.
 Treating doctors are solely responsible for determining what services or treatments to provide to their patients.
 Patients (members) should always consult their doctor before making any decisions about medical care.

-Subject to applicable law, compliance with this Coverage Policy is not a guarantee of coverage or payment.
-Coverage is based on the terms of an individual's particular coverage plan document, which may not cover the service(s) or procedure(s) addressed in this Coverage Policy.
-The terms of the individual's specific coverage plan is always determinative.
-Every effort has been made to ensure that the information in this coverage policy is accurate and complete however the Company does not guarantee that there are no errors in this policy or that the display of this file on a website is without error.
+Subject to applicable law, compliance with this clinical policy is not a guarantee of coverage or payment.
+Coverage is based on the terms of an individual's particular coverage plan document, which may not cover the service(s) or procedure(s) addressed in this clinical policy.
+The individual's specific coverage plan is always determinative.
+Every effort has been made to ensure that the information in this clinical policy is accurate and the Company does not guarantee that there are no errors in this policy or that the display of this file on a website is without error.
 The company and its employees are not liable for any errors, omissions, or other inaccuracies in the information, product, or processes disclosed herein.
-Neither the Company nor the employees represent that use of such information, product, or processes will not infringe on privately owned rights.
+Neither the Company nor the employees represent that use of such information, products, or processes that will infringe on privately owned rights.
 In no event shall the Company be liable for direct, indirect, special, incidental, or consequential damages arising out of the use of such information, product, or process.

-COMPANY'S COPYRIGHT STATEMENT

-Except for any copyrights described below, this Coverage Policy is confidential and proprietary and no part of this Coverage Policy may be copied without Versant Health or its applicable affiliates express prior written approval.
+COMPANY'S COPYRIGHT STATEMENT Except for any copyrights described below, this clinical policy is confidential and proprietary, and no part of this clinical policy without Versant Health, or its applicable affiliates, expressing prior written approval.

-AMA COPYRIGHT STATEMENT

-CPT only copyright 2002-2021 American Medical Association.
+AMA COPYRIGHT STATEMENT CPT© is the 2002-2023 copyright of the American Medical Association.
 All Rights Reserved.
-CPT is a registered trademark of the American Medical Association.
+CPTTM is a registered trademark of the American Medical Association.
 Applicable FARS/DFARS Apply to Government Use.
 Fee schedules, relative value units, conversion factors and/or related components are not assigned by the AMA, are not part of CPT, and the AMA is not recommending their use.
 The AMA does not directly or indirectly practice medicine or dispense medical services.
 The AMA assumes no liability for data contained or not contained herein.